brianle239/Movie-Ecommerce/README.md

 Parser Optimization:

 Multi Threading for inserting into query.
-(Time before on EC2 - 60 seconds) Creating objects for each star/movie and storing them into Hashmaps instead of ArrayList to quickly find duplicates for movies and stars.
+(Time before on EC2 - 60 seconds)

+Creating objects for each star/movie and storing them into Hashmaps instead of ArrayList to quickly find duplicates for movies and stars.
 (Time before on EC2 - 270 seconds)

+Inconsistent File: inconsistent.txt

+Inconsistency is determined if for movie, year is not formatted correctly, or any field is missing.
+For Actors/Casts, inconsistent if any field other than year is missing or can't parse.
+Actors not in Cast will still be added to the db

 ## Project 2
 Project 2 Demo Video URL: https://www.youtube.com/watch?v=A2W_HyDl1sE&ab_channel=BrianLe